Skip to Content

 It’s a long journey from Queenstown to Doubtful Sound, but if you’re short on time and want to explore this beautiful fiord, this tour is a super easy and convenient way to go about it.

-You’ll be picked up from Queenstown by your tour bus at around 7 am and then journey to Lake Manapouri, where you’ll then take the ferry across to the Wilmot Pass.
-Here, you’ll have a great photo opportunity of Doubtful Sound from above, and then you’ll take a catamaran cruise through the fiord, learning all about its history and wildlife from your guide as you go.
+You’ll be picked up from Queenstown by your tour bus at around 7 am and then journey to Lake Manapouri, where you’ll take the ferry across to the Wilmot Pass.
+Here, you’ll have a great photo opportunity of Doubtful Sound from above, and then you’ll take a 2-hour 45-minute catamaran cruise through the fiord, learning all about its history and wildlife from your guide as you go.

-This tour costs $289 NZD.
+This tour costs $479 NZD.
 It doesn’t include food and drinks, and it’s best to book in advance as this tour sells out pretty fast during peak season.

 From Te Anau